KissLog-net/KissLog.Documentation/source/SDK/install-instructions/dotnet6-webApp.rst

 .NET 6 Web App
 ====================

-These steps describe how to install and configure KissLog for a dotnet6 Web Application.
+These steps describe how to install and configure KissLog for a .NET 6 Web application.

+A full working example can be found `here <https://github.com/KissLog-net/KissLog.Sdk.Samples/tree/main/src/dotnet6_WebApp>`_.

 Instructions
 ----------------------------------------------